 Talk about a hidden gem.
-It took us 6 years of living in Raleigh before we even knew that Lake Raleigh existed, now it’s one of our favorite lakes, and if you’re looking for lakes near Raleigh don’t miss this one!
+It took us 6 years of living in Raleigh before we even knew that Lake Raleigh existed, now it’s one of our favorite lakes in Raleigh, and if you’re searching on your phone for lakes near Raleigh don’t miss this one!

 Since then we have walked the lake trail a few times and love going stand up paddle boarding here.
 When we paddle boarded here last Sunday and headed straight across the lake to the lily pad section, it felt like we were somewhere in Florida, not three miles from downtown Raleigh!